klausbrunner/solarpositioning/README.md

 The DeltaT class provides an estimator based on polynomials fitting a number of observed (or extrapolated) historical values, published by [Espenak and Meeus](http://eclipse.gsfc.nasa.gov/SEcat5/deltatpoly.html) in 2007 and slightly updated by [Espenak](https://www.eclipsewise.com/help/deltatpoly2014.html) in 2014.

-As of 2025, it appears that today's extrapolated values from this estimator are a little too high (some 2 seconds), and that gap will widen in the coming decades (cf. [Morrison et al. 2021](https://royalsocietypublishing.org/doi/10.1098/rspa.2020.0776)).
+As of 2025, it appears that today's extrapolated values from this estimator are a little too high (some 2 seconds).
+This gap will widen in the coming decades (cf. [Morrison et al. 2021](https://royalsocietypublishing.org/doi/10.1098/rspa.2020.0776)).
-Still, it should work sufficiently well for many applications.
+Still, the estimates should work sufficiently well for most applications.

-### Is the code thread-safe?
+### Is it thread-safe?

 Yes.
 None of the classes hold any mutable shared state.